10 Best Kubernetes Monitoring Tools in 2024

 To be able to know all this, you need to gain metrics, especially about:

 • The Number of Nodes.
-These metrics help you to understand if you utilize your architecture properly.
+These metrics help you understand if you are utilizing your architecture properly.
 Meaning that you will understand (especially while using the cloud) how you utilize your cluster.
-Disk-related issues, such as resources shortage, can lead to severe failures such as data loss or corruption.
+Disk-related issues, such as resource shortages, can lead to severe failures such as data loss or corruption.

 Kubernetes Pods